AndreLion/html5-localstorage-manager/README.md

 *Formerly known as: HTML5 LocalStorage Manager*

 A chrome extension that enhances the native chrome devtool for managing local / session storage.
 Helps you accelerate web development if you relay on local storage heavily.

 ## Highlight Features

-- Two-way realtime value sync.
+- Realtime (current tab ➜ extension) storage value sync.
 - JSON-friendly editor.
-- Managing in independent popup window.
+- Inspect storage in independent popup window.

 ## Playground for Testing